lyndon025/playtested/src/content/article/2023-07-21-reshaping-the-fabric-of-reality-using-photographs-and-drawings--first-impressions---viewf.md

 ---
-title: "Reshaping the fabric of reality using photographs and drawings | First Impressions - Viewfinder"
+author: lyndonguitar
+category: Review
-description: "Viewfinder is a first-person adventure game that offers players an extraordinary experience of mind bending perceptions and reshaping the fabric of reality.
-The game introduces players to a world where photography becomes their key to manipulating the environment, solving puzzles, and finding answers to solving an impossible question."
+description: Viewfinder is a first-person adventure game that offers players an extraordinary experience of mind bending perceptions and reshaping the fabric of reality.
+The game introduces players to a world where photography becomes their key to manipulating the environment, solving puzzles, and finding answers to solving an impossible question.
+featured: false
 pubDate: 2023-07-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "viewfinder"]
+tags:
-featured: false
+- taptap
+- viewfinder
-thumb: ""
+thumb: ''
+title: Reshaping the fabric of reality using photographs and drawings | First Impressions
+  - Viewfinder
 ---

 Viewfinder is a first-person adventure game that offers players an extraordinary experience of mind bending perceptions and reshaping the fabric of reality.
 The game introduces players to a world where photography becomes their key to manipulating the environment, solving puzzles, and finding answers to solving an impossible question.